-If there’s one thing I’d like to say about myself by the end of this year, it’s this: I’m grittier than I was.
+If there’s one thing I hope to say about myself by the end of this year, it’s this: I’m grittier than I was.

 When I say grit, I’m talking about courage and resolve, showing up and staying in it for the long haul, doing the hard things that get you places you thought you couldn’t go.

 I’ve learned, in the last year, that I am not a naturally gritty person.
-I like safety.
-I like comfort.
+I like safety and comfort.
 I like staying in the known places where I’m doing well.

 The problem is, not much happens in those safe, comfortable places.

 You know who has grit?
 Moana.
-I’m in love with this new character from Disney, because she is a great picture of the rewards of being gritty.
+I’m in love with this character from Disney because she is a great picture of the rewards of being gritty.

 Moana lives on an island, where she is destined to be the next leader.
 Their island is slowing dying, food is scarce.
 The people are getting desperate.